Tina Sloan Green: Awards and honors

-In lacrosse, Sloan Green was inducted into the US National Lacrosse Hall of Fame in 1997, the International Women's Sports Hall of Fame in 1999 and IWLCA Hall of Fame in 2017.
+In lacrosse, Sloan Green was inducted into the U.S. National Lacrosse Hall of Fame in 1997, the International Women's Sports Hall of Fame in 1999 and IWLCA Hall of Fame in 2017.
 She was also named a member of the Philadelphia Sports Hall of Fame in 2013.
 She was awarded the Lifetime Achievement Award at the 6th Annual Shining Star Awards.
 Sloan Green was inducted into Temple and West Chester University's hall of fame and received the Lifetime Achievement Award from the National Association of Collegiate Women Athletics Administrators.
+She was the Theodore Roosevelt Award recipient for 2025.